 When deciding between using a codelist and enumeration, consider the completeness, stability, source, reuse, and application dependencies of the list of values.

-If the set of allowed values is fixed and reasonably short (say, fewer than 20 values?), an enumeration must be used.
+If the set of allowed values is fixed and reasonably short (fewer than 20 values), an enumeration must be used.

 If the list is fixed but long, an enumeration is preferred but a “dictionary model” codelist may be used.